 Elevation Gain: 760ft

 The loop actually consists of three trails: 150,182 and 254 which is the Windsor Trail.
-From the trail head you can choose to either veer left or right on 150 or 182, both trails lead to the Tesuque Creek where they meet the Windsor Trail.
+From the trailhead you can choose to either veer left or right on 150 or 182, both trails lead to the Tesuque Creek where they meet the Windsor Trail.
 There are two creek crossings which can be a little difficult during the high flow of spring runoff.
 If you start on trail 150, turn left (south) when you meet trail 250.
-Hike along the creek for .8 miles before turning left unto trail 182 to return to the trail head.
+Hike along the creek for .8 miles before turning left unto trail 182 to return to the trailhead.
 If you start on trail 182, you will make two right turns to complete the loop.

 Santa Fe, NM

 The Cerrillos Hills are a historic mining area.
-The trails offer plenty of opportunity to learn about the geology of the landscape and the history of the mining.
+The trails offer plenty of opportunities to learn about the geology of the landscape and the history of mining.
 Structures have been added to safely look into old mines and scattered along the trailside are informational signs that tell of the geology that was shaped over 30 million years ago by volcanoes.
 This is a fun trail with lots of options, trail intersections are well marked but a map of the area is recommended.
 Stop by the new ranger station for a map and more information.
 This area can be extremely warm in the summer with very little shade; hiking during the cooler hours is recommended.
 There is a horse stable nearby, so spotting horses on the trail is likely.
-Bring lots of water and sun block.
+Bring lots of water and sunblock.

 Take Cerrillos Road South out of town until it turns into Highway 14.
 Continue on Highway 14 for 11 miles.
 Turn right onto CR 57 at the sign “Los Cerrillos Traditional Village”.
 At the first intersection of town, First Street, turn right and go over the railroad tracks.
 Continue on this road, which turns into a dirt road onto CR59, past the Broken Saddle Stables.
-After a short distance you will see a small cemetery on the right, the trailhead is on the left a little further ahead.
-The trial starts on the far side of the road.
+After a short distance, you will see a small cemetery on the right, the trailhead is on the left a little further ahead.
+The trail starts on the far side of the road.